DefyingGravity10/links-database-google-script/README.md

 </ol>

 <h2><strong>Disclaimer</strong></h2>
 This project is merely intended to easily access links.
 Essentially, it is meant to only store non-sensitive information.
-Essentially, the creator will not be viable for any form of data breeches should the user opt to place sensitive information.
+With this, the creator will not be viable for any form of data breeches should the user opt to place sensitive information.

 <h2><strong>Notes</strong></h2>
 The raw source codes used for this project can be found within the scripts folder.